Posted by Anthony Deen

 The expansion of the newest of these, Brooklyn Bridge Park, is financed by a form of private funding that integrates local real estate development.
 One of the challenges facing both Central Park and the High Line Park is that they must raise annual operating capital on their own.
 In both cases, and most especially in the case of the High Line Park, a very convincing argument can be made that the real estate developers in particular receive a great benefit by being adjacent to such urban amenities, but in each case the real estate owners and residents directly adjacent to these parks are not in any way responsible for any portion of the park budgets.
 Learning from these examples, BBP is tapping local developers directly in the form of an annual fee to fund expansion and maintenance costs.
 For better or worse, development of BBP is tied to the success or failure of the adjacent real estate developments and their specific business models (rental, condominium and hotel).

-In the case of smaller parks such as Thomas Greene, while technically managed by The Friends of Douglas/ Greene Park, they face a host of distinct challenges.
+In the case of smaller parks such as Thomas Greene, while technically managed by Friends of Thomas Greene Park, they face a host of distinct challenges.
 Not the least of which include being between an industrial area and a financially distressed community; adjacent to an extremely polluted canal; and on top of a former manufactured gas plant that is still highly contaminated.
 Fundraising and building coherent support under such conditions is extremely difficult.
-These challenges all factored into GbD choosing Thomas Greene as the site for our 2012 design competition.
+These challenges all factored into Gowanus by Design choosing Thomas Greene as the site for our 2012 design competition.

-The Gowanus Canal itself doesn’t yet have a park, with the exception of the small promenade south of the 9th Street Bridge that was built as a trade-off for the large Lowes Home Center parking lot, but it does have the misnamed (or misnomer) Gowanus Canal Conservancy.
+The Gowanus Canal itself doesn’t yet have a park, with the exception of the small promenade south of the 9th Street Bridge that was built as a trade-off for the large Lowes Home Center parking lot, but it does have the Gowanus Canal Conservancy.

 The Canal area is particularly challenged because it isn’t one continuous block of land, but rather is made up of a number of separate landowners.
-To address this challenge the Gowanus Canal Conservancy is endeavoring to develop green space adjacent to the canal in an ad hoc manner, using the City’s Green Streets program, bioswales, floating gardens, and it’s own concepts such as the DLand Studio designed Sponge Park, and the newest iteration of the sponge park designed by KaN Landscape design, and partially funded by congressional rep, Nydia Velasquez, and the public design advocate DesignNYC.
+To address this challenge the Gowanus Canal Conservancy is endeavoring to develop green space adjacent to the canal using the City’s Green Streets program, bioswales, floating gardens, and it’s own concepts such as the dland studio-designed Sponge Park, and the newest iteration of the sponge park designed by KaN Landscape design, and partially funded by congressional rep, Nydia Velasquez, and the public design advocate DesignNYC.

 GCC’s goals have received a boost in recent months with the highly successful launch of Hunts Point Landing, adjacent to the Bronx Terminal Market that uses a similar design approach and is part of the South Bronx Greenway Master Plan.
 This was an effort initiated by local community residents who strongly lobbied the City and State governments to develop a thorough feasibility study and ultimately to fund the design and construction of a series of adjacent green spaces.